 Preparing for your engagement photos

-- Plan to carry nothing while we shoot
+- Plan to carry nothing

 - Bring the chemistry!
 I will direct where needed but please meet me half-way.

 - Its ok to be nervous, embrace it by knowing it will go away quickly!

 - Be yourself.
 Wear and do what feels most like the two of you.
 Forget engagement photos you've seen in the past.
 Let's make new ones. xo

 It's simple, really.
 A couple of hours, a few people, a a lot of fun!
 This guide will give you some information on planning for your portrait session.
 It includes: when to book + what to expect, choosing a location, what to wear + how to prepare.
 Emphasis is on making the session unique to you and planning for a session you’ll love!

 Below are some suggestions I’ve found helpful but feel free to take these tips and make them your own.
 These sessions are really just about celebrating your love and life together; a chance to capture moments that tell your story, embrace individuality, showcase creativity and illustrate the love you share.
 A huge bonus is that working together on this session will make you feel more comfortable with both me and the camera on your wedding day.